Niveusgh/World_Palm_Oil_Data/README.md

         matplotlib.pyplot,
         scipy,
         seaborn
-5. The program can be run directly by running "main.py".
-YOu can also run the Jupyter.ipynb file using Jupyter Notebook.
+5. The program can be run directly by running "main.py" from the script folder.
+    You can also run the "Jupyter.ipynb" file from script folder using Jupyter Notebook.

 ## Project Requirements